10 Ways to Plan a Gorgeous & Sustainable Wedding

 You don’t necessarily have to ship in loads of floral and greenery in order to create a wow factor.
 By choosing an outdoor wedding venue you can utilize the beauty of nature and the great outdoors itself as your backdrop; be it a beautiful garden, glade, woodland or cliff-top setting.
 Glasshouses also make the perfect indoor venue, where the beautiful planting inside creates all the atmosphere you need, without requiring lots of floral design.

 7. go local

 By selecting caterers, suppliers and artisans that are local to either your home or venue will help to cut out many of the transportation costs associated with your wedding.
-Also, by opting for locally sourced foods, you can be certain that your menu hasn’t gnereated vast number of food miles It’s also a great feeling to shop local and support local businesses!
+Also, by opting for locally sourced foods, you can be certain that your menu hasn’t generated vast numbers of food miles.
+It’s also a great feeling to shop local and support local businesses!

 Finding imaginative ways to create escort cards that can double as favous, such as personalised cookies, or using name tags on potted plants, as part of your table décor, which guests can take home afterwards.
 Personalised seed packets also make a nice gesture, which actually give back to the environment when planted!

 9. look for creative ways to re-use design elements

 Florists will often re-use the florals and greenery used in the ceremony room, to add to vases and create table decorations for the wedding reception.
 Similarly, mini potted plants used in your table decor could be given away as favors to your guests.

 Whilst the wedding clean-up isn’t the most glamorous thing to think about, you can reduce the amount of waste from your wedding by donating certain things like flowers and possibly food to worthy causes and re-using other things in your home.
 So far as paper, glass, metal, and plastic waste, you could perhaps speak to your venue and caterer about how they recycle any waste.